hivepress/hivepress/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A highly customizable, easy-to-use plugin that lets you build any kind of directory or classifieds website.
+An extensible, highly customizable, easy-to-use plugin that lets you build any kind of directory or classifieds website.

 == Description ==